tdorobantu/react_socket/README.md

 # react_socket
-Express server that transmits data over web-socket protocol to a simple react app. 🚂
+Express server 🚂 that transmits data over web-socket protocol 🔌 to a simple react app ⚛️.